England crush West Indies in opener

 England's crushing win in numbers

-- It was the first time England have won a T20 match with more than 10 overs to spare and the first time West Indies have lost with more than 10 overs to spare.
+- It was the first time England have won a T20 with more than 10 overs to spare and the first time West Indies have lost with more than 10 overs to spare.

 - West Indies' 55 was the third lowest total at a T20 World Cup and their second lowest score in T20s.